Movement of Matter

 The final step of the nitrogen cycle is denitrification, which returns nitrogen to the atmosphere.
 During denitrification, specialized bacteria convert nitrate into nitrous oxide (N2O) and then back into nitrogen gas (N2).

 Like we discussed before, nitrogen is a limiting nutrient, which means that it is necessary for organisms, but it is also available in smaller amounts than other essential nutrients.
-Therefore, plants usually can’t grow due to a lack of nitrogen.
+Therefore, plants need nitrogen to grow.

 Consequently, humans love to put nitrogen in fertilizers.
 In fact, humans now fix more nitrogen than the total amount of nitrogen fixed by nature.
 Nitrogen makes plants grow really fast, but it can also have some negative consequences.
 Because ecosystems have adapted to a certain level of nitrogen over time, excess nitrogen disrupts balance in the ecosystem.
 Larger plants which were previously contained by the limited availability of nitrogen start to overtake the smaller plants that don’t need as much nitrogen.
 This leads to a decrease in the number of species in an ecosystem.